Working Papers

 with Sabrina Howell, Jason Rathje, and John Van Reenen

-Accepted, Journal of Political Economy
+Forthcoming, Journal of Political Economy

 WRDS Award for Best Empirical Finance Paper, 2021